 Candidates must present one form of un-expired, government-issued identification that contains the candidate’s name, photograph and signature.
 The following forms of identification are acceptable only if they meet these requirements: Passport, driver’s license, national identity card, military ID, other forms of un-expired, government-issued, identification that has both signature and photo.
 If any of the above forms of identification contain the candidate’s name or photograph, but not his/her signature, the candidate can use another form of un-expired identification what provides a signature to supplement the photo-bearing, government-issued ID.
 Examples are: Employee ID, Bank card, Credit card.

-Yes, you can visit the Prometric Test Center before your scheduled exam date.
+Yes, you can visit the Pearson VUE Test Center before your scheduled exam date.
 In fact, you are highly encouraged to do so.
 This will allow you to know the directions to the test center and avoid the risk of getting lost, showing up late for the exam, or missing your exam altogether.

-Tip: When you visit the Prometric Test Center, you can carry along your identification documents and have them verified in advance by the staff at the center to avoid any last minute surprises before the exam.
+Tip: When you visit the Pearson VUE Test Center, you can carry along your identification documents and have them verified in advance by the staff at the center to avoid any last minute surprises before the exam.
 Note that even if you had your identification documents verified in advance, you must bring them again for the exam.

 The test center usually provides a dry erase marker, an eraser, and a small erasable board.
 Some test centers may provide a few blank papers and sharpened pencils instead.

-The allotted time to complete the computer-based examination is four hours.
+The allotted time to complete the computer-based examination is 230 minutes excluding the two 10-minute breaks between the three sections of the exam (details in the next section).
 The examination is preceded by a tutorial and followed by a survey, both of which are optional and can take up to 15 minutes each to complete.
 The time used to complete the tutorial and survey is not included in the examination time of four hours.

 Tip: Exam takers usually use the 15-minute survey, which precedes the exam, to do brain dump of formulas, important terms, or anything else they want to get off their head.
 Some even take this time to relax or meditate.